Laws

 Step 1 – Check Requirements

 An Affidavit in Relation to Settlement of Estate Under Article 13 can be used if the estate’s total value is $50,000 or less and the decedent did not own real estate solely in their name.
-There are certain exemptions to the small estate limit if the decedent left a surviving spouse and/or children under the age of 21.
+There are certain exemptions to the estate value if the decedent left a surviving spouse and/or children under 21.

 The affidavit cannot be used if another application for a voluntary administration or letters of administration has already been made.